 Formatting your Thesis or Dissertation:

 We strongly advise you to have your thesis reviewed by the Graduate School prior to the final submission deadline to expedite thesis approval.

-- For thesis formatting review, please submit a word doc copy to Elisa Mattison.
-Or, you may submit a hardcopy in person at the 1901 Bragaw, suite 368 or by email.
+- For thesis formatting review, please email a word doc copy to Elisa Mattison.

 Graduate School Thesis Formatting Advising Appointments and Walk-In Advising Hours: